ansible-collections/ibm_zos_sysauto/README.md

 IBM Z System Automation collection
 ==================================

 The **IBM Z System Automation collection**, also represented as **ibm_zos_sysauto** in this document, is part of the broader initiative to bring Ansible Automation to IBM Z® through the offering **Red Hat® Ansible Certified Content for IBM Z®**.
-The **IBM Z System Automation collection** supports operational tasks using the IBM Z System Automation Operations API such as creating and deleting [dynamic resources](https://www.ibm.com/support/knowledgecenter/de/SSWRCJ_4.2.0/com.ibm.safos.doc_4.2/UserGuide/Dynamic_Resources.html) from a template defined in the current active policy of an IBM Z System Automation environment.
+The **IBM Z System Automation collection** supports operational tasks using the IBM Z System Automation Operations API such as creating and deleting [dynamic resources](https://www.ibm.com/support/knowledgecenter/de/SSWRCJ_4.2.0/com.ibm.safos.doc_4.2/UserGuide/Dynamic_Resources.html) from a template defined in the current active policy of an [IBM Z System Automation](https://www.ibm.com/products/z-system-automation) environment.
-It interacts with IBM Z System Automation with help of its Operations REST API.
+It interacts with IBM Z System Automation with help of its [Operations REST server component](https://www.ibm.com/support/knowledgecenter/de/SSWRCJ_4.2.0/com.ibm.safos.doc_4.2/Integrating.html).

 Red Hat Ansible Certified Content for IBM Z
 ===========================================